GIScience/ohsome-r/README.md

 ```

 One of the downsides of this approach is that you cannot just pass `sf`
 objects as bounding polygons into the query.
-You would need to define
+You would need to textually
-the bounding geometries (`bpolys`, `bboxes` or `bcircles`) as parameters
+define the bounding geometries (`bpolys`, `bboxes` or `bcircles`) as
-to the query just as described in the \[ohsome API
+parameters to the query just as described in the \[ohsome API
 documentation\](<https://docs.ohsome.org/ohsome-api/stable/boundaries.html%7Btarget=blank%7D>.

-However, you can also just add bounding geometries with `set_boundary()`
+As a workaround, you can just add bounding geometries with
-to any existing `ohsome_query` object:
+`set_boundary()` to any existing `ohsome_query` object:

 ``` r
 schweinfurt <- subset(franconia, NAME_ASCI == "Schweinfurt, Kreisfreie Stadt")